 Maria Sharapova reaches 4th round at Key Biscayne

 KEY BISCAYNE, Fla.
-(AP) - Mired in a marathon game midway through the opening set, Maria Sharapova wore down her opponent with characteristic resolve, then won the last point without hitting a shot.
+(AP) - Mired in a marathon game midway through the opening set, Maria Sharapova wore down her opponent with characteristic resolve and relentlessness, then won the last point without hitting a shot.

 That put Sharapova ahead to stay, and she beat fellow Russian Elena Vesnina on a muggy, 85-degree afternoon at the Sony Open, 6-4, 6-2.

 The No. 3-seeded Sharapova moved into the fourth round, eager to fill one of the few holes in her resume.
 While she completed a career Grand Slam last year, she has never won Key Biscayne, losing the finals in 2005, `06, `11 and `12.

 Her pivotal moment Sunday against Vesnina came at 3-all in the first set.
 The next game went to deuce seven times, with Sharapova repeatedly erasing a deficit, until Vesnina dumped a weary second serve into the net on break point.